cheretbe/notes/linux/zfs.md

 ```
 * https://github.com/zfsonlinux/zfs/wiki/RHEL-%26-CentOS

-### 2. Memory tuning
+### 2. Performance tuning
-`/etc/modprobe.d/zfs.conf` – may be needed in Linux, since ZFS ARC (Advanced Replacement Cache) can release memory with a delay.
+Memory. `/etc/modprobe.d/zfs.conf` – may be needed in Linux, since ZFS ARC (Advanced Replacement Cache) can release memory with a delay.
 If the machine is a dedicated file server, this setting may not be needed
 ```
 # value is in bytes!
 # 16GB=17179869184, 8GB=8589934592, 4GB=4294967296, 2GB=2147483648, 1GB=1073741824